fjolnir/Tranquil/Docs/Tranquil outline (On objc runtime).md

 \ Block calls

-aBlock. \ Calls a block with no arguments
-aBlockWith: "something" and: "something else".   \ Calling a block using named arguments
+aBlock()                            \ Calls a block with no arguments aBlock(something, somethingElse) \ Calls a block with a two arguments
-                                                 \ (Names do not need to be unique)
-aBlock: arg0 :arg1 :arg2. \ Calls a block passing in 3 anonymous arguments

-aBlock: arg1 :(bar.methodWith: arg1 and: arg2.). \ To nest block calls you must wrap the
-                                                 \  nested calls in parentheses

 \ Objects